wootencl/react-selectable-fast/README.md

 ## Configuration

 The `<SelectableGroup />` component accepts a few optional props:
-* `onSelectionStart` (Function) Callback.
 * `duringSelection` (Function) Callback fired rapidly during selection (while the selector is being dragged).
-Passes an array containing the keys of the items currently under the selector to the callback function.
+Passes an array containing selectable items currently under the selector to the callback function.
 * `onSelectionFinish` (Function) Callback.
 * `onSelectionClear` (Function) Callback.
 * `scrollContainer` (String) Selector of scroll container which will be used to calculate selectbox position.
 If not specified SelectableGroup element will be used as scroll container.